bless4/calculator/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 ### Some changes to code base using map and arrow functions
 ### The Origin codes had the below code base structure, with the map & array the code base is now shorter and more cleaner!
+The below was the original code, there is alot of repeatition of 'this.addToInput'

 <div className="row">